Alleged Russian Agent Maria Butina Met With Former Trump Aide During 2016 Campaign

 Gordon and Driscoll both insist that there was no romantic involvement between Butina and Gordon, and that their contact stopped after Gordon’s birthday party.

-“This has nothing to do with the Trump campaign and is again an effort to disparage any Republicans or any National Rifle Association member,” said Gordon according to Newsweek.
+“This has nothing to do with the Trump campaign and is again an effort to disparage any Republicans or any National Rifle Association member,” Gordon said, according to Newsweek.
 Gordon also called the investigation a “witch hunt.”

 The charges against Butina were brought directly by the Justice Department.
 Driscoll stated in July that Butina is cooperating with federal investigators.